ankitects/anki-manual/src/sync-server.md

 # Self-Hosted Sync Server

-Anki 2.1.57+ includes a built-in sync server.
-Advanced users who cannot or do not wish to use AnkiWeb can use this sync server instead of AnkiWeb.
+Advanced users who cannot or do not wish to use AnkiWeb can use a self-hosted sync server instead.

 Things to be aware of: